Is it Possible to Have Pregnancy Symptoms But Negative Tests?

 Image: Shutterstock

 Though the majority of the home pregnancy test kits follow similar methods, it is always advisable to read the instructions carefully before performing the test.
 Not following the instructions may cause errors in the results.
 A particular test kit may be faulty due to manufacturing defects or improper handling and storage.
+Consider using a digital pregnancy test, as it minimizes the chances of misreading results and is more user-friendly than traditional line tests.
 Additionally, ensure that the kit is new as the results may not be reliable past the expiry date.

 protip_icon Point to consider